googledatalab/datalab/test/README.md

 intentionally erroneous.
 Each notebook is then loaded in a browser page, and all its cells are executed, and tests pass if no errors are produced.

+Unit tests don't actually use the browser to test code, but import and call functionality within the different modules directly.
+Tested code should all be defined as AMD modules that export any functionality required by other modules.
+Functions exported for tests should be exported with an underscore prefix.
+The requirejs library is used to import AMD modules from nodejs directly without the need for a browser.
+This way, required modules can be mocked using requirejs' map config.

 ## Running Tests

 ### TL;DR